wajih-git/Safetracking/README.md

 Do not use without an unlimited SMS plan.
 Depending on the selected settings, a large number of location SMS could be sent.
 The Safetracking app can only be started and stopped on the KaiOS device where the app is installed

-Contact me for collaboration or to adpat the app if required
+Contact me for collaboration or to adpat the app if required. opensourceiot.org@gmail.com